iwilltry42/acorn/docs/docs/38-authoring/00-overview.md

 #### Aliases

-Because of scoping in the previous example, it would not be possible in the above example to set any value under localData to a value of `port`(3307).
+Because of scoping in the previous example, it would not be possible in the above example to set any value under localData to the value of `port` (3307).
 One way to address this is to use the `let` operator to alias the port variable.

 ```acorn
 let topLevelPort = port